Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 Regarding the signing process, notice that `ChaCha20Poly1305` includes a MAC which can be used to verify *integrity* and *authenticity* of the data.
 For the sake of simplicity, we consider that signing the memo to prove *ownership* is not necessary, as having a valid memo password implies having access to the spending password and the specific wallet (with its account public key).

+A Proof-of-Concept can be found [here](https://repl.it/repls/DimgreyImmaterialDebuggers).

-Finally, we use the COSE structure for encrypted messages in the same way as before, but only for encryption.
-In this case, the ciphertext is the result of applying the encryption method proposed in the Yoroi [encryption](https://github.com/Emurgo/yoroi-frontend/blob/737595fec5a89409aacef827d356c9a1605515c0/docs/specs/code/ENCRYPT.md#encryption) specification to the content of the memo.
+We use the Cardano encrypted message format in the same way as before.
+Similarly, the ciphertext is the result of applying 'password_ecnrypt' to the content of the memo.

 **Cardano encrypted message**
 ```